Right on target

 Before Excalibur made its mark on the battlefield, ground troops were much more reliant on close air support, which was not always readily available.

-“Excalibur is the only long-range precision fires weapon that a commander can call on 24/7,” said Paul Daniels, an Excalibur and PERM business development manager.
+“Excalibur is the only long-range, precision-fires weapon that a commander can call on 24/7,” said Paul Daniels, an Excalibur and PERM business development manager.

 The projectile is GPS-guided.
 “It doesn’t matter if there’s a sandstorm or a rainstorm, Excalibur is effective in all weather conditions,” Daniels said.
-“It hits the target, the first time, every time.”

-Raytheon is building on Excalibur’s legacy, developing a 5-inch variant called the Excalibur N5.
+Raytheon is building on Excalibur’s legacy, developing a five-inch variant called the Excalibur N5.
 The sea-based variant is expected to more than triple the maximum range of conventional five-inch munitions and will provide the same accuracy as the land-based version.

 The company has also successfully demonstrated a laser-guided version of the projectile, the Excalibur S. This variant has the ability to redirect in flight in case the target moves.